Key takeaways

 • WiFi: Connect directly to the internet using the building’s WiFi connection.
 No gateway or hub is required.
 Updates to the lock (access and event logs) happen immediately, but WiFi smart locks have shorter battery life.

 • Z-Wave: Can’t connect directly to the internet.
-Instead, they must connect to a separate Z-Wave hub, which connects to the internet.
+Instead, they must connect to a separate Z-Wave hub connecting to the internet.
 Z-Wave smart locks require less power and, therefore, have longer battery life.
 Multiple locks can share one Z-Wave hub.
 However, you may be concerned about ensuring the hub stays plugged in.

-• Bluetooth: Some smart locks use Bluetooth technology to authorize access from a device (generally a smartphone) when in close proximity to the lock.
+• Bluetooth: Some smart locks use Bluetooth technology to authorize access from a device (generally a smartphone) when it is close to the lock.

 • Hub/gateway/bridge: These locks require a hub or WiFi bridge to connect to the internet.
 In this system, all of a building’s smart locks connect to one gateway/hub/bridge, creating a network.
 These locks require less power and enjoy a longer battery life.
 (Required for Z-Wave and some WiFi smart locks.)